JohnScolaro/personal-website/posts/anylogic-beta-distribution-is-sometimes-wrong.md

 I wish AnyLogic threw an exception when p or q were too large.

-I wish AnyLogic could put a line about this in their woeful documentation.
+I wish AnyLogic could put a warning about this in their woeful documentation.

+I wish this team used [SimPy](https://simpy.readthedocs.io/en/latest/) instead.